daganharris/MISUtime/README.md

 - Takes in an Earth ISO Timestamp or a MISU Timestamp and spits out the other format.
 - Has a Help menu with all currently available commands.
 - Will tell you how to format correctly if you make a mistake.
+- Has a mode for the current time and a clock function.
 # MISU What?
 MISU Time is a fictional time system I devised whe worldbuilding for the book I am planning to write.
 I know, yawn.